amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 Ion-consuming applications: the stream of values in both cases are the same.
 The documents have the same content, encoded in two different ways.
-It’s reasonable to think of `(:pi)` as a custom encoding for `3.141592653589793`, and the notation’s similarity to S-expressions leads us to the term “encoding expression”.
+It’s reasonable to think of `(:pi)` as a custom encoding for `3.141592653589793`, and the notation’s similarity to S-expressions leads us to the term “encoding expression” (or "e-expression").

 > [!NOTE]
-> Any Ion 1.1 document with macros can be fully-expanded into an equivalent Ion 1.0 document.
+> Any Ion 1.1 document with macros can be fully expanded into an equivalent Ion 1.0 document.

-We can streamline future examples with a couple conventions.
+We can streamline future examples with a couple of conventions.
 First, assume that any E-expression is occurring within an Ion 1.1 document; second, we use the relation notation, `⇒`, to mean “expands to”.
 So we can say: